worldbank/wb-reproducible-research-repository/resources/julia/README.md

 julia --project=envName main.jl
 ```

-## Activating an existing Julia environment
+## Reproducing an existing Julia environment

 Julia stores the environment information in two files: *Project.toml* and *Manifest.toml*.
 An explanation of both is [here](https://julialang.github.io/Pkg.jl/v1/toml-files/).
 In short, *Project.toml* lists the dependencies in a high-level, declaring the project's direct dependencies. *Manifest.toml* records the exact versions of direct and indirect dependencies and contains more details to ensure project reproducibility.